WHAT DOES THE FUTURE HOLD FOR PENSION DEFAULT INVESTMENT STRATEGIES?

 Whatever the market conditions in the next few years, pension providers will need some essential resources: a thorough governance process with independent oversight; a long-term investment horizon and patience amid volatile conditions; a clear focus on ESG issues; and creativity and flexibility in seeking out opportunity for pension scheme members to build wealth.

-Find out about the launch of the PIAs, and how events from the last decade and a half have shaped them, from Investments Director, Iain McGowan, or read our 15 years of the Pension Investment Approaches Report.
+Find out about the launch of the PIAs, and how events from the last decade and a half have shaped them, from Investments Director, Iain McGowan, or read our 15 years of the Pension Investment Approaches Report (PDF 263KB).

 Written by Maria Nazarova-Doyle, Head of Pension Investments